Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

-Bright extragalactic point sources are also masked, using sources detected in the frequency range 100 to 353\,GHz.
-Even after masking, power from unresolved extragalactic sources and thermal and kinetic Sunyaev-Zel'dovich effects make a significant contribution to the power spectra at the smallest angular scales probed by \Planck.
-We model this excess power as the sum of multiple emission components, following similar analyses for previous CMB experiments (e.g. \cite{2013arXiv1301.0824S}, \cite{2011ApJ...739...52D}, \cite{2012ApJ...755...70R}, \cite{2013arXiv1301.0776D}).
+Bright extragalactic ``point'' sources detected in the frequency range 100 to 353\,GHz are also masked.
+Even after masking, extragalactic (including thermal and kinetic Sunyaev-Zeldovich) sources contribute significantly to the power spectra at the smallest angular scales probed by \Planck.
+We model this extra power as the sum of multiple emission components, following similar analyses in previous CMB experiments (e.g., \citealt{2013arXiv1301.0824S}; \citealt{2011ApJ...739...52D}; \citealt{2012ApJ...755...70R}; \citealt{2013arXiv1301.0776D}).

-In this `high-$\ell$' \Planck\ likelihood, we model the total theoretical power as the sum of the lensed CMB, and a set of parameterized foreground emission spectra.
-Parameters are also introduced describing the beam uncertainties.
-We then simultaneously marginalize over all the additional ``nuisance" parameters when estimating cosmological model parameters.
-This approach is designed to allow easy combination with data from the ACT and SPT experiments, which measure the mm-wave spectra from scales of $\ell\sim 200$ to $\ell<10000$.
+In this `high-$\ell$' \Planck\ likelihood, we model the total theoretical power as the sum of the lensed CMB and a set of parameterized foreground emission spectra.
+Parameters are introduced describing the beam uncertainties.
+We simultaneously marginalize over all the ``nuisance" parameters when estimating cosmological model parameters.
+This approach is designed to allow easy combination with data from the ACT and SPT experiments, which measure the millimetre-wave spectra from scales of $\ell\sim 200$ to $\ell<10000$.

 Unresolved extragalactic point sources are modelled as a Poisson power spectrum with one amplitude per frequency.
-The power spectra of the anisotropies associated with the correlated infrared background and the thermal and kinetic Sunyaev-Zeldovich are described by $4$ amplitudes and power law indices and one correlation coefficients.
-In the mask used for the cosmology analysis, the CIB dominates at 217\,GHz over the Galactic dust and the extragalactic foregrounds above $\ell\sim 500 $.
-At higher $\ell$s (above 2500 at 217\,GHz (and above 4000 at 143\,GHz), the Poisson part dominates over the CMB.
-The foreground parameter values recovered in the likelihood analysis \citep{planck2013-p08} are all compatible with cuurent knowledge of source counts and with the new \Planck\ determination of the cosmic infrared background \citep{planck2013-pCIB} and the thermal Sunyev-Zeldovich \citep{planck2013-p05b}, taking into account the rather large distribution of uncertainties for these weak foregrounds at the highest $\ell$s.
+The power spectra of the anisotropies associated with the correlated infrared background and the thermal and kinetic Sunyaev-Zeldovich effect are described by four amplitudes and power law indices and one correlation coefficient.
+In the mask used for the cosmology analysis, the CIB dominates at 217\,GHz over Galactic dust and extragalactic foregrounds above $\ell\sim 500$.
+At higher multipoles (above 2500 at 217\,GHz and 4000 at 143\,GHz), the Poisson part dominates over the CMB.
+The foreground parameter values recovered in the likelihood analysis \citep{planck2013-p08} are all compatible with cuurent knowledge of source counts, and with the new \Planck\ determination of the cosmic infrared background \citep{planck2013-pip56} and the thermal Sunyev-Zeldovich effect \citep{planck2013-p05b}, taking into account the rather large distribution of uncertainties for these weak foregrounds at the highest multipoles.